Stuycs-K/project03-final-10-leea-tongj/DEVLOG.md

 - Intercepted backspace key (5 minutes)
 - Figured out how to display table in ncurses (20 minutes)
 - Learned how to create new windows in ncurses (10 minutes)
+- Fixed arrow keys code so that the cursor goes the correct amount (10 minutes)
+- Implemented character limit for each box (5 minutes)

 ## Janet Tong